leadership_climb

 The gap between the knowledge that can be taught in a post-secondary setting and the experience and leadership skills needed to be effective in the new “entry level” roles has grown significantly and it has given rise to a new phenomenon – the “rock star”.
 In the old reality many people took entry level jobs and then learned and developed within the systems and organizations they joined.
 Because of the size of this developing resource pool there was significant opportunity for people to gain experience and learn key leadership skills so there was a large pool of candidates when more senior roles became available.
 With so few true entry level roles now available, every organization is looking for strong leadership skills out of the gate, so the few lucky people who have somehow developed those skills early in life are highly sought after and begin to rise through organizations (and in salary) very quickly.
 These “rock stars” can demand high salaries and be selective in their jobs because they have some of the base leadership skills, but in comparison to the past they are lacking significant experience to go with those skills so they are delivering very little relative value for their high salaries.
 Without the roles that proved as a development ground for our future leaders we are slowly choking the supply of our most precious resource – really high quality leaders and senior employees with the experience to move our organizations forward.

 To me, the dilemma is very similar to others facing our leaders – short term results are driving a behaviour that has the possibility of having an incredibly negative effect on our businesses in the future.
 Offshoring today drives efficiency, saves money, and improves our short term financial (and ultimately, stock) performance.
-But aside from businesses, owners can also dive into investing as taught on the Kiana Danial course in order to elevate their finances.

 On the other hand, offshoring some of our key employee development roles today chokes our supply of tomorrows strong leaders which will ultimately hurt long term performance.